-The European risk landscape is changing as a result the planned departure of the United Kingdom from the European Union (Brexit).
+The European risk landscape is changing as a result of the United Kingdom leaving the European Union ("Brexit") on 31 January 2020.
 In order to maintain access to this business, a new Lloyd's subsidiary, Lloyd's Insurance Company S.A. ("Lloyd's Brussels") has been established and commenced underwriting on 1 January 2019.